 R1.
-The Council should reconsider its current policy of holding large amounts in a single Current Account, in order to reduce risk and optimise interest earnings without curtailing its desire for quick access to funds for proposed capital expenditure.
+The Council should monitor its current policy of holding large amounts in a single Current Account, and make reasonable efforts to optimise interest earnings without curtailing its desire for quick access to funds for proposed capital expenditure.

 Review of Corporate Governance